AlexMigirov/Water-Pouring-Fullness-Detection/README.md

-Here is the seamlessly combined and formatted README.md file.
-It merges your existing project structure, results, and team information with the new, comprehensive summary of the architecture, DSP pipeline, and custom algorithms we built.
-You can copy this entire block and replace your current README.md on GitHub.
-Markdown
 # 🎵 Acoustic Liquid Level Detection & Cup Classification — ML Project

 Predicting when a cup is full based on audio recordings of the pouring process, using custom Digital Signal Processing (DSP), MFCC features, and classic Machine Learning classifiers.